Will I be protected if my brokerage firm becomes insolvent?

 Brokerage firm goes under

-For mom-and-pop investors in Canada and the United States, those with brokerage accounts can breathe somewhat easier when it comes to fear of their broker going bankrupt.
-Investment firms are heavily regulated on both sides of the border, and while any investment carries certain risks, investor protection and insurance funds exist to protect your funds in the event of a collapse of a brokerage firm, which is rare but not unheard of in the last couple of decades.
+For mom-and-pop investors in Canada and the United States, those with brokerage accounts can breathe somewhat easier when they fear their broker going bankrupt.
+Investment firms are heavily regulated on both sides of the border.
+While any investment carries certain risks, investor protection and insurance funds exist to protect your funds in the event of the collapse of a brokerage firm, which is rare but not unheard of in the last couple of decades.

-But like bank deposits, which are insured in Canada by the Canada Deposit Insurance Corporation and the Federal Deposit Insurance Corporation in the United States, securities accounts are also insured by investor protection funds.
-As well, the Mutual Fund Dealers Association of Canada has the MFDA Investor Protection Corporation, which is a non-profit entity that administers an investor protection fund for those burned by mutual fund dealers that go bankrupt.
+Like bank deposits, which are insured in Canada by the Canada Deposit Insurance Corporation and the Federal Deposit Insurance Corporation in the United States, securities accounts are also insured by investor protection funds.
+The Mutual Fund Dealers Association of Canada has the MFDA Investor Protection Corporation.
+This non-profit entity administers an investor protection fund for those burned by mutual fund dealers that go bankrupt.

 Canadian Investor Protection Fund